-Facilitating the Administration of a Key Mentoring Programme at Oxford Brookes University20 Oct 2015, by News, Student Mentoring in
+20 Oct 15 Facilitating the Administration of a Key Mentoring Programme at Oxford Brookes University

 Mentoring is an important concept for Oxford Brookes University.
 The Accounting, Finance and Economics Department is one of the departments in the university that uses MentorNet for their mentoring scheme.
 A larger scheme is run by the Oxford School of Hospitality Management, that also uses MentorNet to help manage the large number of mentors and mentees.

 The Accounting and Finance team believe that the mentoring programme is crucial in preparing undergraduates for the world of work.
 The scheme they have set up is one that helps final year students with their future careers, by linking them to mentors in industry and practice.
 Jane King is the Senior Lecturer in Accounting and Finance at Oxford Brookes and she runs the scheme alongside her lecturing role.

 Students have the opportunity to improve their CVs, receive input on job applications, have interview practice and arrange work experience with their mentors.
 Are you thinking of running such a scheme, but don’t have an administrator?
 Well, you can.
 Or if you are running one that is paper-based, technology can help.
 Of course it never removes the need for human intervention, but mentors and mentees in this instance are able to upload their profiles onto MentorNet and Jane King can pair them and know they can then securely get in touch with each other to start the mentoring process.
 The above image is one that was taken when mentors and mentees met.